Stability or autocracy? Turkey divided over key referendum

 Erdogan argues that as Turkey’s first president to be directly elected by the people — instead of the parliament — he has a wider mandate than previous presidents.

-If approved, the reforms would in effect legalize his de facto rule.
+If approved, the changes would in effect legalize his de facto rule.

 The amendments were approved by parliament in January, but fell short of the majority required to directly come into effect without a national vote.